pwneill/dream-team/README.md

 Lager Head is an application that allows a user to take a quiz that, based on his/her answers to said quiz, will match the user with a beer, the brewery that the beer is at, some facts about the beer (description, abv, ibu), as well as some nearby food options.

 This application utilizes Express.js, Node.js, Handlebars, HTML, CSS, Bootstrap, JavaScript, and MySQL.
-We also utilized a 3rd party API called Untappd in order to fill our database with relevant information, as well as a NPM package called node-untappd to handle CORS issues with the Untappd API.
+We also utilized a 3rd party API called Untappd in order to update the database with specific information about each brewery/beer, as well as a NPM package called node-untappd to handle CORS issues with the Untappd API.
 In order for a user to engage with this application, he/she simply needs to install Node.js (if that is not already installed), and then using his/her terminal, navigate to the folder where the server.js file is located.
 Once there, the user can type in **node server.js** and navigate to **localhost: 8080/** in their browser of choice.

 From there, the user has a couple of options.
 The user can either navigate to take a survey, search for a beer in the database, or get a random beer from the database.